Susan Strasberg: Italy

 She went to Europe to star in the Italian–Yugoslav Holocaust film Kapò (1960), which was nominated for an Academy Award as its year's Best Foreign Language Film.

 Strasberg based herself in Italy for the next few years.
 "I wanted to see what it was like when I was alone", she said.

 In Rome, the Teatro Tordinona has dedicated a hall in her memory.

-She traveled to England to make Scream of Fear (1961) for Hammer Films, and in Italy did Disorder (1962) with Louis Jourdan and the Hollywood film Hemingway's Adventures of a Young Man (1962).
+She traveled to England to make Taste of Fear US title Scream of Fear (1961) for Hammer Films, and in Italy did Disorder (1962) with Louis Jourdan and the Hollywood film Hemingway's Adventures of a Young Man (1962).

 Return to US

 Strasberg returned to the US to appear on Broadway in The Lady of the Camellias (1963), directed by Franco Zeffirelli.
 The director said Strasberg had the qualities of being "romantic, cynical, classical, contemporary."
 The show only ran for 13 performances.

 Strasberg began to concentrate on television, guest-starring on Dr Kildare, Bob Hope Presents the Chrysler Theatre, Breaking Point, Burke's Law, and The Rogues.

 She made The High Bright Sun (1965) in England then went back to TV: Run for Your Life, The Legend of Jesse James (starring Christopher Jones, who became her husband), The Big Valley and The Invaders.

 She made Chubasco (1967) with Jones, and did some counterculture movies: The Trip (1967) for Roger Corman, as the wife of Peter Fonda, and Psych-Out (1968) with Jack Nicholson.
 She also did The Name of the Game Is Kill!
 (1968), The Brotherhood (1968) and The Sisters (1969).